epogrebnyak/weo-reader/README.md

 curl -o weo.csv https://www.imf.org/external/pubs/ft/weo/2019/02/weodata/WEOOct2019all.xls
 ```
 - `WEOOct2019all.xls` from the web site is really a CSV file, not an Excel file.
-- You cannot get June 2020 GDP update awith this client as the update has a different table structure and just treats one variable.
+- You cannot get June 2020 GDP update with this client as the update has a different table structure.